 - 9.4.1 The language of the thesis shall normally be either English or Irish.
-Other languages shall require the approval of the Graduate Research Studies Board.
-This approval should be sought and justified at initial registration. - 9.4.2 A thesis should not be excessively long.
+Where it is proposed that the thesis will be in another language, the Principal Supervisor must seek the approval of the Graduate Research Studies Board providing details of the rationale ideally at initial registration or prior to the student's first annual progress review. - 9.4.2 A thesis should not be excessively long.
 The maximum limit for a doctoral thesis is 90,000 words of text, including bibliography and notes and, for a Master's thesis, is 45,000 words of text, including bibliography and notes.
 In the case of scientific and technological theses, the amount of text may be less.
 Because of this variation from subject to subject, the advice of the supervisor should be sought at an early stage in the preparation of the thesis.
 For professional doctorates, the acceptable word length should fall between the parameters of a Master's thesis and a doctoral thesis, and is a matter for discussion between the supervisor and the student. - 9.4.3 The use of external professional individuals or organisations for proof-reading or copy-editing of theses on a paid basis is not permitted.